-- 1. Tilt outboard out/up past vertical for approximately one minute to allow trapped oil to drain back to the oil sump. - 2.
-Place the outboard in a vertical position. - 3.
-Remove dipstick and slide adaptor tube of crankcase oil pump through oil dipstick hole, to bottom of engine oil sump. - 4.
+- Tilt the outboard out/up past vertical for approximately one minute to allow any trapped oil to drain back to the oil sump. - 2.
+Place the outboard in a vertical position. - Remove the dipstick and slide the adaptor tube of the crankcase oil pump through the oil dipstick hole, to the bottom of the engine oil sump. - 4.
 Pump out the engine oil into an appropriate container.